Superman2971/custom-wordpress-template/README.md

-# custom-wordpress-template
+# Unicorn Senior Living
-Creating a custom template for David's Unicorn website
+Created a custom website for David's new book release "The Unicorn Project"
-- step 1) Creating a base site
+- Html, Css, Javascript with Jquery library
-- step 2) Making it into a wordpress template
+- uses emailJS to manage the form APIs
-- step 3) Customize and finish the site
+- hosted on bitBalloon